 b) Take over the counter anti-inflammatory medications such as aspirin or ibuprofen.

 c) Use an elbow strap or splint to take the pressure off

 d) If you are based in Bahrain, Iran, Iraq, Kuwait, Oman, Qatar, Saudi Arabia, or the United Arab Emirates, look into purchasing the PainShield from MediSpera.
 The PainShield treats tennis elbow and other painful neurological, bone, joint and muscle complaints using therapeutic ultrasound in a wearable, home care, lightweight device.
 Contact us for more information.

 e) In more severe cases, steroid injections may be recommended by your GP or consultant.

 f) In rare cases, some have surgery as a last resort, normally in an outpatient clinic and in candidates who have suffered with the pain for 6-12 months.

-So now that you know the symptoms and available treatments for tennis elbow, I’m sure that you’ll agree with me, frequent prevention exercises of the kind that Ben demonstrates the tennis elbow treatment and prevention exercise in the video below are probably your best option.
+So now that you know the symptoms and available treatments, I’m sure that you’ll agree with me, frequent prevention exercises of the kind that Ben demonstrates the tennis elbow treatment and prevention exercise in the video below are probably your best option.
 Best of luck and anyone for tennis?!